lycoris11/roulette-bet-chrome-ext/README.md

 # roulette-bet-chrome-ext
-Chrome extension for betting on CSGO Empire
+A Chrome extension for roulette betting on CSGO Empire written in Pure JavaScript.

 ### To Use
 Open chrome://extensions in the chrome browser.
 Turn on Developer Mode.
 Load the unpacked extension.